 Each year, our compensation committee reviews and determines the compensation of our executive officers.
 Our executive compensation program is designed to attract and retain a highly skilled team of key executives and to align the compensation of our executives with the interests of our stockholders by rewarding the achievement of short- and long-term strategic financial goals, which we believe serves to enhance short- and long-term value creation for our stockholders.

 Summary Compensation Table

-The following table presents compensation awarded or paid to our principal executive officer and our other executive officers for the 2019 and 2018 fiscal years.
-We refer to these executive officers as our "named executive officers."
+The following table presents compensation awarded or paid to our named executive officers for the 2020 and 2019 fiscal years.